Ambrosia monogyra, Singlewhorl Burrobrush

 Invasive/Noxious Weed Information: No data available.

-Threatened/Endangered Information: Listed in California as threatened because of trail usage and non-native plants.
+Threatened/Endangered Information: Listed in California as possibly threatened by of trail maintenance and non-native plants.

 Also see in Southwest Desert Flora; Canyon Ragweed, Ambrosia ambrosioides, Triangle-leaf Bursage, Ambrosia deltoidea, White Bursage, Ambrosia dumosa Hollyleaf Bursage, Ambrosia eriocentra, and Cheesebush, Ambrosia salsola.